The Thermal Cooker and Container Cooking

 - Place in the insulated unit

-Cake and cupcakes are also simple to prepare in the thermal cooker.
+Cake and cupcakes are also simple to prepare in the thermal cooker using containers.

 Many meals in our home are made with the basic ingredients of meat, potatoes and a vegetables.
 With the addition of the oven bag this meal is simple and effective to make.
 Trade out the meat, seasoning and vegetable for a totally different meal, it can then be prepared often.
 It is also very easy to make this meal for exactly the number of people who will be eating.